Voultapher/sort-research-rs/writeup/ipnsort_introduction/text.md

   Range (min … max):    5.331 s …  5.394 s    5 runs
 ```

-The primary reported time is the wall clock, how much time it took overall.
-The User time represents the elapsed time across all used threads.
-And the System time represents the time spent in the kernel. ipnsort carefully splits its implementation into multiple modules, mostly avoiding run-time penalities for intra-module-only LTO builds.
+The primary reported time is the wall clock: how much time it took overall.
+The User time represents the elapsed time across all used threads, and the System time represents the time spent in the kernel. ipnsort carefully splits its implementation into multiple modules, mostly avoiding run-time penalities for intra-module-only LTO builds.
 This allows rustc to parallelize and make use of multi-threading capabilities.
 In contrast the current `slice::sort_unstable` is contained in a single module, and subsequently spends nearly all its time on the same thread, making poor use of multi-threading capabilities.

 Result: If the system has multi-threading capabilities and time available during compilation, compiling ipnsort is significantly faster than the current `slice::sort_unstable`.
 Both for debug and release builds.
 If not, the time spent is similar for debug builds, and a sizable improvement for release builds.